Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 1 - Download from above
   - 2 - Open your **"Bin64"** game folder, example:
     `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
-  - 3a- (Mega.nz zip) unzip all files and "Backup" folder from the zip archive to the game "Bin64" folder
+  - 3a- (Mega.nz zip) unzip files and "Backup" folder from the zip, to the game "Bin64" folder
-  - 3b- (GitHub zip) unzip all files and "Backup" folder from **INSIDE** `zip\...main\` to the "Bin64" folder
+  - 3b- (GitHub zip) unzip files and "Backup" folder from `zip\...main` folder, to the "Bin64" folder
-    ❗ IMPORTANT: the "Backup" folder is also NECESSARY for operation!
+    ❗ IMPORTANT: the "Backup" folder is NECESSARY!
   - 4 - Run `CreamAPI_Tool.cmd` and press "**C**"(x2) to install CreamAPI
+  - 5 - If you **already own some DLC** please SEE the [related section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-2) below before playing
-  - 5 - You can play.
+  - 6 - You can play.

   Notes:
     - Necessary backup automatically done, you can find it in "`...\Bin64\Backup\Original\`"
-    - There is a check if you already have the old version, with a prompt to update
+    - There is a check if you already have the old version, which asks you to update
     - If the game is on "C:" drive you may need to run it using mouse right button, run as admin
-    - If you **already own some DLC** please SEE the [related section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-2) below before playing
     - If there is any problem please check the [Troubleshooting section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-3) below